luizpaulofranz/flutter_studies/flutter-countries-bloc/README.md

 # Countries App

-This is a study Flutter project with a proposal for a Clean Arch approach based on the [Reso Coder Clean Arch](https://resocoder.com/flutter-clean-architecture-tdd/) approach and an MVVM approach in the presentation Layer.
+This is a study Flutter project focused on studing Flutter Bloc / Cubits and also navigations with auto_route package.

 ## Getting Started